YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Privacy Analysis

+\point{Threat 2: De-anonymization using advertising-related activity.} Users could be monitored by different trackers while browsing the web~\cite{englehardtonline, 10.1145/3442381.3450056, bashir2018diffusion}, with user-specific IDs and other identifiers associated with them.
+In order to reduce the probability of de-anonymization of a user, we do not report any identifiers or trackers, or even advertisers involved.
+Instead, we extract metadata from the nURL such as the winner DSP (i.e., the intermediary entity between advertiser and ADX), the price keyword of the ADX, the price value and ad size, if available.
+We also report if cookie syncing was detected.

-\textbf{Threat 7: De-anonymization using grouped records into user sessions.} An attacker may attempt to de-anonymize a user, by assuming that consecutive records of incoming data could be reported by the same user.
-The system proceeds to the following actions to reduce or even eliminate such a threat: (1) As explained earlier in Sec.~\ref{sec:features}, the reporting client does not send data for every detected ad, but instead collects a set of records which it then shuffles and sends to the server at random times.
-This strategy also breaks possible time linkage between records, since they are not reported as soon as they are created.
-(2) The receiving server randomly shuffles the incoming data with the stored data frequently, depending on the amount of data stored.
-This enables the server to break any possible sessions and relationship records may have with each other.
+\point{Threat 3: De-anonymization using grouped records into user sessions.} An attacker may attempt to de-anonymize a user, by assuming that consecutive records of incoming data could be reported by the same user.
+The system proceeds to the following actions to reduce or even eliminate such a threat: (1) As explained in Section~\ref{sec:features}, the reporting client does not send data for every detected ad, but instead collects a set of records which it then shuffles and sends to the server at random times.
+This strategy also breaks possible time linkage between records, as they are not reported as soon as they are created.
+(2) The server randomly shuffles incoming data with stored data frequently, depending on the amount of data stored.
+This enables the server to break any possible sessions or relation that records have.

+\textbf{Finding:} The privacy-preserving design of \toolname protects users from de-anonymization attacks in various typical or extreme scenarios.